sirajali/deck-of-cards/README.md

 ```

 ### Deck
 The `Deck` class, in `deck.py`, is an object that represents an entire 52-card deck of `Card` objects.
-It has one attribute, `cards`, which is an array that will contain 0 to 52 distinct playing cards of type `Card`.

 The basic operations are outline below:
 * `shuffle(reset)`: shuffles the deck of cards in-place using the Fisher-Yates shuffle algorithm.
 If the `reset` argument is set to `True`, then the deck is reset to the original 52 cards before it's shuffled (in case cards had been previously dealt).
 Otherwise, only the remaining cards in the deck are shuffled.